darwinzer0/secret-contract-tutorials/tutorial2/README.md

     pub prng_seed: Vec<u8>,
 ```

-In `msg.rs` update the `InitMsg` struct to require the owner of the contract to send a pseudorandom number generator seed String when the contract is first initialized:
+In `msg.rs` update the `InitMsg` struct to require the owner of the contract to send a pseudorandom number generator seed `String` when the contract is first initialized:

 ```rust
     pub prng_seed: String,
 ```

-Finally, in the `init` function in `contract.rs` update the initialization of the config to store a hashed Base64-encoded version of the seed String:
+Finally, in the `init` function in `contract.rs` update the initialization of the config to store a hashed Base64-encoded version of the seed:

 ```rust
     let config = State {